fmarino-412/ServerlessFlowBench/readme.md

 ```
 It can be downloaded from Google Cloud Platform Console &#8594; API and services (in the side menu) &#8594; Credentials &#8594; Service accounts (selecting the one with desired authorizations) &#8594; New key.

-### Azure API in Open Whisk (optional)
+### Azure API in Open Whisk \[optional\]
-These files are needed only if the user needs to execute benchmarks on Open Whisk for the originally defined anger detection workflows.
+These files are needed only if the user needs to execute **benchmarks** on **Open Whisk** for the originally defined **anger detection workflows**.
 Being every file specific for each function, several versions of this information are needed.
 Strings needed to fill these files can be found from Azure Console &#8594; Resources (in the side menu) &#8594; Choose the specific Cognitive Service resource &#8594; Keys and endpoints.

 <h4>Java:</h4>